Community facilities at Vanbrugh Yard and The Wilderness

 Thanks to everyone who has shared their views.
-The proposals will be submitted for planning permission at the end of March 2021.
+The proposals have been submitted for planning permission.

 We’re opening up part of the existing Nursery Yard to create a new community space called Vanbrugh Yard.

-Plans to convert Vanbrugh Lodge into a café remain unchanged and planning permission has been granted.
+Planning permission has already been granted for plans to convert Vanbrugh Lodge into a café.
 Vanbrugh Café will be set within a community kitchen garden and we have refined our plans for this to include a glasshouse/sun lounge for volunteers and community groups, and a small wildflower orchard.